Springfield Public Schools believes that literacy is the single most important outcome of a K-12 education.

 - instructional coaches who work one-on-one with teachers to develop strategies.

 Gift of Literacy is a six-month program that encourages a love of reading among young children.
 Through rich community partnerships, every first-grader in Springfield Public Schools receives a brand-new hardcover book at a special literacy celebration at the end of each school year.

 Battle of the Books is a program that aims to encourage and motivate students to read while also promoting academic excellence and teamwork, broadening reading interests, and increasing reading competition.
-Last year, 1700 students in grades 3-12 competed.
-Contact Paul Weill for more information, 541-726-3455.
+Each year, hundreds of students in grades 3-12 participate across the district.